sgjava/install-zabbix/README.md

 MySQL database.
 If you are using a VM just make a snapshot before upgrading and rollback if you have problems.
 As always, you should test upgrade on a VM first if possible.

-**Upgrading from 6.0.6 to 6.2.0** I get ```The Zabbix database version does not match current requirements.
+**Upgrading error** If you get ```The Zabbix database version does not match current requirements.
 Your database version: 6010048.
 Required version: 6020000.
 Please contact your system administrator.``` in UI and ```[Z3005] query failed: [1419] You do not have the SUPER privilege and binary logging is enabled (you *might* want to use the less safe log_bin_trust_function_creators variable) [create trigger hosts_insert after insert on hosts``` in log.
 * `sudo service zabbix-server stop`